 For a timing advance command received on subframe n, the corresponding adjustment of the uplink transmission timing shall apply from the beginning of subframe n+6.
 For serving cells in the same TAG, when the UE's uplink PUCCH/PUSCH/SRS transmissions in subframe n and subframe n+1 are overlapped due to the timing adjustment, the UE shall complete transmission of subframe n and not transmit the overlapped part of subframe n+1.

-If the received downlink timing changes and is not compensated or is only partly compensated by the uplink timing adjustment without timing advance command as specified in [10], the UE changes NTA accordingly.
+If the received downlink timing changes and is not compensated or is only partly compensated by the uplink timing adjustment without timing advance command as specified in MFA TS 36.133 [10], the UE changes NTA accordingly.

 4.3 Timing for Secondary Cell Activation / Deactivation

-When a UE receives an activation command [8] for a secondary cell in subframe n, the corresponding actions in [8] shall be applied no later than the minimum requirement defined in [10] and no earlier than subframe n+8, except for the following:
+When a UE receives an activation command (see MFA TS 36.321 [8]) for a secondary cell in subframe n, the corresponding actions in MFA TS 36.321 [8] shall be applied no later than the minimum requirement defined in MFA TS 36.133 [10] and no earlier than subframe n+8, except for the following:

 - the actions related to CSI reporting on a serving cell which is active in subframe n+8

-- the actions related to the sCellDeactivationTimer associated with the secondary cell [8]
+- the actions related to the sCellDeactivationTimer associated with the secondary cell (see MFA TS 36.321 [8])

 which shall be applied in subframe n+8.